 def size_rule(model, i): return model.x[i] <= model.x[i + 1] model.size_rule = pyo.Constraint(index_set[:-1], rule=size_rule)

 The objective function encodes the essence of the best solution.
-It is a function of the decision variables, which returns a real value that the optimization solver tries to either minimize or maximize.
+It is a function of the decision variables, which return a real value that the optimization solver tries to minimize or maximize.